Migraine

-If you are experiencing bradykinesia, please Schedule an appointment with one of our Neurosurgeon as soon as possible.
+If you are experiencing migraines, please Schedule an appointment with one of our specialists as soon as possible.

 What Is a Migraine?

-Migraines are a type of recurring headache characterized by moderate to severe throbbing or pulsing pain, often concentrated on one side of the head.
-They are typically accompanied by symptoms such as nausea, vomiting, and sensitivity to light, sound, or smells.
-Some individuals also experience visual or sensory disturbances known as aura.
+A migraine is a recurring headache characterized by moderate-to-severe throbbing or pulsing pain, often localized to one side of the head.
+They are typically accompanied by symptoms such as nausea, vomiting, and sensitivity to light, sound, or smell.
+Some individuals also experience visual or sensory disturbances known as an aura.

 Migraines can present in distinct phases: